MicrosoftDocs/memdocs/sccm/mdt/troubleshooting-reference.md

 >  In this document, *Windows* applies to the Windows 8.1, Windows 8, Windows 7, Windows Server 2012 R2, Windows Server 2012, and Windows Server 2008 R2 operating systems unless otherwise noted.
 MDT does not support ARM processor–based versions of Windows.
 Similarly, *MDT* refers to MDT 2013 unless otherwise stated.

 > [!NOTE]
 >  The Microsoft Diagnostics and Recovery Toolset (DaRT) contains powerful tools for recovering and troubleshooting client computers that do not start or have become unstable.
 You can use DaRT to determine the cause of a crash, restore lost files, and so on.
 You can also use DaRT as a troubleshooting tool when developing and deploying a Windows operating system.
 For example, if a built image fails to start correctly, you can start the client computer containing the image by using ERD Commander—a diagnostic environment.
 Then, you can explore the client computer’s hard disk, view the event log, remove updates, change operating system settings, and so on.
 DaRT is part of the Microsoft Desktop Optimization Pack for Software Assurance.
-To learn more about DaRT, see [https://www.microsoft.com/windows/enterprise/products-and-technologies/mdop/dart.aspx](https://www.microsoft.com/windows/enterprise/products-and-technologies/mdop/dart.aspx).
+For more information, see [Diagnostics and Recovery Toolset 10](https://docs.microsoft.com/microsoft-desktop-optimization-pack/dart-v10/).

 ## Understanding Logs
  Before effective troubleshooting of MDT can begin, you must have a clear understanding of the many .log files used during an operating system deployment.
 When you know which log files to research for what failure condition and at what time, issues that were once mysterious and difficult to understand may become clear and understandable.